Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

    ncn# ipmitool -I lanplus -U root -P <password> -H <ncn-node-name> chassis power status
    ```

-   If `ncn-m001` is the node to be brought down, note that it has the external connection so it will be important to establish that `ipmitool` commands will be able to be run from a node external to the system, in order to get the ipmitool power staus of `ncn-m001`.
+   If `ncn-m001` is the node to be brought down, note that it has the external network connection.
+Therefore it is important to establish that `ipmitool` commands are able to be run from a node external to the system, in order to get the power status of `ncn-m001`.

 * If `ncn-m001` is the node to take down, establish Customer Access Network (CAN) links to bypass `ncn-m001` (because it will be down) in order to enable an external connection to one of the other master NCNs before, during, and after `ncn-m001` is brought down.